swabhs/open-sesame/README.md

  * [Boost](http://www.boost.org/) libraries
  * [Eigen](http://eigen.tuxfamily.org) (newer versions strongly recommended)
  * [CMake](http://www.cmake.org/)
- * This runs with `DyNet-v2`
+ * This runs with the Python wrapper to `DyNet-v2`.

 #### Linking with DyNet
 Create a dynet-base/ directory here.
 Follow the [python installation directions](http://dynet.readthedocs.io/en/latest/python.html) to set up DyNet.

 #### Preprocessing FrameNet XML files

-First, create a data/ directory here, download FrameNet 1.x and place it under data/ Now, create the train, test and dev splits from the data by rewriting the xml files provided in CoNLL 2009 format, with BIOS tags, for simplicity, by executing the following:
+First, create a data/ directory here, download FrameNet version 1.x and place it under data/fndata-1.x/.
+Also create a directory data/neural/fn1.x/ for the data files in CoNLL 2009 format, which will be generated in the steps below.
+Now, create the train, test and dev splits from the data by rewriting the xml files provided in CoNLL 2009 format, with BIOS tags, for simplicity, by executing the following:

 ```python
 cd src/